sumnerevans/sumnerevans.com/content/posts/programming/2020-advent-of-code.rst

 .. _Day 5 VOD on YouTube: https://youtu.be/M41frXqyqm8
 .. _Day 6 VOD on YouTube: https://youtu.be/8lDqlXydco4
 .. _Day 7 VOD on YouTube: https://youtu.be/ejR-IpbELBE
+.. _Day 8 VOD on YouTube: https://youtu.be/EzF7JNB7ISA
+.. _Day 9 VOD on YouTube: https://youtu.be/6V1mV5wz1Ms
+.. _Day 10 VOD on YouTube: https://youtu.be/7TFQsvCxCIU
+.. _Day 11 VOD on YouTube: https://youtu.be/I4aIVh7JLkU
+.. _Day 12 VOD on YouTube: https://youtu.be/UryFzQPgx1o
+.. _Day 13 VOD on YouTube: https://youtu.be/OV3e3l3LKow
+.. _Day 14 VOD on YouTube: https://youtu.be/KDXdNYr-GVE
+.. _Day 15 VOD on YouTube: https://youtu.be/MyCjuvWL2xk
+.. _Day 16 VOD on YouTube: https://youtu.be/kG_dMdgxU_I
+.. _Day 17 VOD on YouTube: https://youtu.be/Mjd6CWwxHzw
+.. _Day 18 VOD on YouTube: https://youtu.be/LahmCoZCWOk
+.. _Day 19 VOD on YouTube: https://youtu.be/lo9huRNT_7w
+.. _Day 20 VOD on YouTube: https://youtu.be/6Hff1j9tNwI
+.. _Day 21 VOD on YouTube: https://youtu.be/45KAlQk5gjM
+.. _Day 22 VOD on YouTube: https://youtu.be/GmePVJCRhjc
+.. _Day 23 VOD on YouTube: https://youtu.be/WOWQXzZzc3U
+.. _Day 24 VOD on YouTube: https://youtu.be/wJaF9oMZwrs
+.. _Day 25 VOD on YouTube: https://youtu.be/C1_LIZC0SHU

 .. _Eric Wastl: https://twitter.com/ericwastl
 .. _twitch: https://twitch.tv/sumnerevans